 Like other memory cards, the durability of SD cards also depends upon their usage.
 Although the card’s manufacturer claims the wear controller technology guarantees about 100,000 read & erase cycles, the SD cards are susceptible to physical damage and corruption.
 It is always advisable to have a backup of your card data.

-Unlike memory cards, pen drives have plug and play feature.
-You can connect them to your computer, laptop, PlayStation console, TV, or printer etc., through a USB port.
+Unlike memory cards, pen drives have plug and play features.
+You can connect them to your computer, laptop, PlayStation console, TV, or printer, etc., through a USB port.
 Not just for storage and data backup, they are also widely used to transfer data from one system to another.

 Protected in a plastic casing, these portable pen drives are faster and much advanced offering massive storage up to staggering 2 TB.

-As mentioned above, all three – Memory card, SD card, and pen drive, are portable storage solutions for handheld devices.
-They all are compact, need device support to function, come in different storage capacities and read & write speeds.
-They all use NAND technology, regardless of the device with which they are used.
+As mentioned above, the SD card and pen drive are portable storage solutions for handheld devices.
+They are compact, need device support to function, come in different storage capacities, and read & write speeds.
+They use NAND technology, regardless of the device with which they are used.

-While the essential function remains the same for all, the difference occurs in performance for the speed of the media.
+While the essential function remains the same for both, the difference occurs in performance for the speed of the media.
 Higher the speed, better the performance of the pen drive or memory card.
-Unlike memory cards, pen drives have transfer limitation as cameras and phones do not have USB ports.
+Unlike SD cards, pen drives have transfer limitations as cameras and phones do not have USB ports.

-How to choose the right portable storage media?
+How to choose the right portable storage device?

-Which among the three is the best option for you?
-The decision should be based on requirement rather than the latest available or only the brand.
+Which among the both is the best option for you?
+The decision should be based on requirements rather than the latest available or only the brand.

-Here are the essentials to check while buying the removable storage drive:
+Things to check before buying the removable storage drive

-Device compatibility: Buy the one that is compatible with your device.
-Your device should support the memory card and be able to recognise it.
+Compatibility: Buy the one that is compatible with your device.
+Your device should support the memory card and be able to recognize it.
 Whether DSLR, digital camera, surveillance camera, PlayStation, or mobile phone, it is best to read the device manual or website to check its memory card compatibility.

-Storage capacity: The storage capacity of media should depend upon the data to be stored, whether you want to save 4k HD videos or just simple office documents.
+Capacity: The storage capacity of the device should depend upon the data to be stored, whether you want to save 4k HD videos or just simple office documents.

-The speed of storage media: Higher the speed of the memory card, faster your device will be able to read & write it.
+The speed of storage device: Higher the speed of the storage device, faster your device will be able to read & write it.
 High speed ensures you do not have to wait for long while saving or transferring your videos and photos.

-The speed in memory cards is determined by ‘Class.’
-More the ‘Class’ better the speed.
+The speed in memory cards is determined by Class.
+More the Class better the speed.
 The highest speed SD card is of Class 10 (10MB/sec), a preferred choice for 4K ultra HD videos shooting cameras.
-However, the new UHS-I (Ultra High Speed – 1) and UHS-II are gradually shoving the Class 10 SD cards with data transfer speed of 104 MB/sec and above.
+However, the new UHS-I (Ultra High Speed – 1) and UHS-II are gradually shoving the Class 10 SD cards with a data transfer speed of 104 MB/sec and above.

 Price: Typically, higher the storage capacity, more expensive would be the memory card or USB drive.
 When shopping for an SD card or pen drive do not simply pick the cheapest one.
 Check its read & write speed and never ignore the brand.
 Reliable the provider, better the chances of your data to be safe and secure.